magento/devdocs/guides/v2.0/cloud/before/before-setup-env-env.md

 {::options syntax_highlighter="rouge" /}

+With your workspace configured, the project cloned, and cron set up, you can create a branch for development work.

-Now that you've changed the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} variables, you should create a new environment for your development work; this new environment inherits the variable values from master.
+You should also configure the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} variables.
+For details, see [Add your local authentication keys to the project]({{ page.baseurl }}cloud/admin/admin-snap.html#add-keys-project) The new environment inherits the variable values from the master.

-You can branch according to your own branching strategies, according to
+You can branch according to your own branching strategies.
+For example, you could create a branch to:
+* Install and add Magento extensions and modules
+* Create custom code
+* Modify and export configurations

 After you create the branch, update project dependencies so you can install the Magento software locally.